gitdlam/ewm-product/README.md

 Decode() converts the the non-standard base64 to hexadecimal.

 ** The non-standard-ness is the different character set used in the base64 index table.
+Otherwise it is a copy from the standard library.
 See code for details.